-Well, when you see towards the history of audio recording, you will analyze the technology is totally changed.
+Well, when you see the history of audio recording, you will analyze the technology is totally changed.
 In the early days of music production, pool recorders were used.
 Then tape recorders invented.
 After then DAT(Digital audio tape) recorder invented and now we are finally in the era of DAW(digital audio workstations).
-DAWs are actually digital recorders run on computers and save the recorded file on hard disk in digital form.
+DAWs are actually digital recorders run on computers and save the recorded file on a hard disk in digital form.

 Along with the general features of a tape recorder, DAW has tons of other features to make music recording easy and time-saving.
-DAWs have their own mixing console with input/output channels, bus and aux channels, audio effect plugins and also capable in using external effects.
+DAWs have their own mixing console with input/output channels, bus and aux channels, audio effect plugins and also capable of using external effects.

 Now let us know some basic things that you should consider when choosing a DAW.